Painting instructor Rod Moore teaches plein air drawing to a group of Italiana Tours participants

 Our First Evening

-By six o’clock, the group has arrived.
-Together, we ride into Urbania for a wine tasting and pizza dinner.
+By six pm, the group has arrived.
+Together, we ride into Urbania for a wine-tasting and pizza dinner.

-We’re a truly international mix, with participants from Australia, Belgium, the U.S., India, and me from Canada.
+We’re an international mix, with participants from Australia, Belgium, the U.S., India, and me from Canada.

-We sample three local wines—a sparkling, a white, and a red—all from Le Marche region.
+We sample three wines—a sparkling, a white, and a red—all from the Le Marche region.
 Afterward, we stroll through the quiet town, past arcaded buildings, to a pizzeria.

 My All’Amatriciana pizza is spicy and delicious, paired with another red wine.
 Dessert brings four digestifs, including the ever-popular limoncello, served ice-cold.